-- Smart meters provide the ability to track and control energy consumption.
+- Smart meters can track and control energy consumption, saving energy and money.

 - Smart metering technology allows remote contact with a metered contact point, which can also present cybersecurity risks.

 - If smart meters are installed by a local utility or government for utility management, property owners don’t have much say in whether the technology is used.

 - This article is for business owners unfamiliar with smart meter technology who are interested in reducing their energy consumption.